 Eating any part of the plant can affect the nervous system, cause dermatitis and be fatal to dogs.

-Any part of the plant can cause irreversible kidney and liver failure in your dog.
-Tiny doses can be fatal.
+Any part of the ragwort plant can cause irreversible kidney and liver failure in your dog if eaten in sufficient quantity.

 Wild cherry, Prunus avium